Southend-on-Sea: Southend Pleasure Pier

+Southend-on-Sea is home to the world's longest pleasure pier, originally built in 1830 from wood before being replaced in iron during 1889.
+The pier stretches some 1.34 mi from shore into the Thames Estuary and is a Grade II listed building.
+Sir John Betjeman, English poet and broadcaster, once said that "the Pier is Southend, Southend is the Pier".
+The pier has been home to a narrow gauge railway since 1846.

 Kursaal

-The Kursaal was one of the earliest theme parks, built at the start of the 20th century.
+The Kursaal was one of the earliest theme parks, opening in 1901.
 It closed in the 1970s and much of the land was developed as housing.
-The entrance hall, a listed building, used to house a bowling alley arcade operated by Megabowl and casino, however the bowling alley closed in 2019 and the casino closed in 2020.
-The building currently stands unused.
+The entrance hall, a listed building, was redeveloped to house a bowling alley operated by Megabowl and casino in 1998.
+However the bowling alley closed in 2019 and the casino closed in 2020.
+The building currently stands unused, and in May 2024, The Victorian Society listed the Kursaal amongst their 10 at risk sites that need rescuing.

 Southend Carnival

-Southend Carnival has been an annual event since 1906, where it was part of the annual regatta, and was setup to raise funds for the Southend Victoria Cottage Hospital.
-In 1926 a carnival association was formed, and by 1930 they were raising fund for the building of the new General Hospital with a range of events including a fete in Chalkwell Park.
+Southend Carnival had been an annual event since 1906, where it was part of the annual regatta, and was set up to raise funds for the Southend Victoria Cottage Hospital.
+In 1926, a carnival association was formed, and by 1930, they were raising funds for the building of the new General Hospital with a range of events, including a fete in Chalkwell Park.
 The parades, which included a daylight and torchlight parades were cut down to just a torchlight parade during the 1990s.
+The carnival has not run since 2020, although attempts have been made to restart the parade, however the accompanying fair returned in 2023.

 Cliff Lift

 A short funicular railway, constructed in 1912, links the seafront to the High Street level of the town.
+The line runs on the site of a pioneering moving walkway, a forerunner of today's escalator.
+This was constructed in 1901 by the American engineer Jesse W. Reno, but soon proved noisy and unreliable due its exposed location.
 The lift re-opened to the public in 2010, following a period of refurbishment.

+Adventure Island

+Located either side of the pier the esplanade, Adventure Island is an amusement park.
+The park was originally opened on the west side of the pier as the "Sunken Gardens" in 1926, before becoming Peter Pans Playground.
+In 1976, the Miller family purchased the site and started to transform it into a modern amusement park.
+In 1996, the east side of the pier that was formerly a boating lake, was purchased and the park expanded onto the site.
+In 2010, the theme park entered the Guinness World Records when the record for the number of nude people on a roller coaster.
+The park won Silver in the "Best Theme Park for Families" at the UK Theme Park Awards in 2022.